 Here is a snap shot of our developer who followed the Fitness Habits white line, using the Dashboard view to show his progress over 12 months.
 The arrows show where he has started fitness habits on 2 seperate occasions, staying above the white line every day and having a week off in between (due to a holiday).
 Look at the weekly averages all climbing up by following the white dotted line.
 Data doesn't lie!

 Wear Your Watch

-As with any smart device, the more you wear it the better it can be.
-The Apple Watch is designed to be worn throughout the day and night, we even built a charge reminder in our AutoSleep app.
+As with any smart Watch device based around health, the more you wear it the better health data it will capture.
+The Apple Watch is designed to be worn throughout the day and night, we even built a charge reminder in our AutoSleep app to help remind you when to charge it.
 But it goes without saying that if you do only wear the Watch for a couple hours per day or forget to wear it every second day, you won't derive the benefits of Fitness Habits.

 We 100% recommend using HeartWatch for any workouts, its full of features as seen here and works best with HeartWatch.
 However any app that writes to Apple Health will be recognised by HeartWatch and the data analysed.